Tsby/Does-survey-design-information-matter/Case_study_1_report_with_code.md

     ##   missForest iteration 2 in progress...done!
     ##   missForest iteration 3 in progress...done!
     ##   missForest iteration 4 in progress...done!
+    ##   missForest iteration 5 in progress...done!
+    ##   missForest iteration 6 in progress...done!

 Once all simulations are done, an average value of the errors among all runs are calculated.
 Due to the limitation of calculations, only 25